brimdata/zui/docs/Remote-Lakes.md

    rather than the Brim app.

 At this point `zed serve` is ready to accept remote connections.
-However, the network between clients and our remote Zed Lake needs to permit this connectivity.
+However, the network between clients and our remote Zed lake needs to permit this connectivity.
 You'll need to perform whatever firewall/VPN configuration is necessary for your environment to enable this.
 In our specific AWS example, one way to achieve this is via a [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)